Maintain your benefits for the supports you need. Keep your assets for the life you choose.

 Supporting Documentation

-• Copy of Beneficiary’s Social Security Card, along with SSA Award Letter, or SSA 1099.
+• Copy of Beneficiary’s Social Security Card

 • Copies of any Guardianship or POA paperwork.